Heat kernel estimates for anomalous heavy-tailed random walks: Introduction

 for all times $t$ and for all points $x,y$ in the underlying space (see, for example, \cite{Sto}, \cite{Kum}, \cite[Lemma 5.4]{Gri}).
 Here $\asymp$ means that the ratio between both sides of the expression is bounded above and below by finite positive constants that do not depend on $x,y,t$.
 Estimates similar to \eqref{e-ht} can be established using subordination in the discrete time context as well \cite[Section 5]{MS2}.
 Furthermore, it was shown in \cite{GK} that \eqref{e-subg} and \eqref{e-ht} exhaust all possible two-sided estimates of heat kernels of self-similar type.
 We call the parameter $\beta$ in \eqref{e-ht} the \emph{jump index}.

 Obtaining estimates of the form \eqref{e-ht} for the case $\beta \in (0,2)$ has received much attention recently, both in the context of continuous time jump processes (see, for example, \cite{CK1,CK2,BBK,BGK}) and discrete time heavy tailed random walks (see \cite{BL,MS1}).
-For the case $\beta \in (0,2)$, there are methods to obtain estimates of the form \eqref{e-ht} which are stable under bounded perturbations of the corresponding Dirichlet form.
-However it has been observed that the use of Davies' method to obtain the upper bound in \eqref{e-ht} is no longer adequate for the case $\beta \ge 2$ (see \cite[Section 1]{GHL}, \cite[Remark 1.4(d)]{MS2}).
+For the case $\beta \in (0,2)$, Davies' method is used to obtain estimates of the form \eqref{e-ht} which are stable under bounded perturbations of the corresponding Dirichlet form.
+However it is known that the use of Davies' method to obtain the upper bound in \eqref{e-ht} is no longer adequate for the case $\beta \ge 2$ (see \cite[Section 1]{GHL}, \cite[Remark 1.4(d)]{MS2}).

 Recently characterizations of bounds of the form \eqref{e-ht} for the case $\beta \ge 2$ have been given in \cite[Theorem 2.1 and Theorem 2.3]{GHL}.
 However these characterizations rely on probabilistic estimates on the exit times (called survival estimates and tail estimates in \cite{GHL}).
 It is not known if these survival and tail estimates are stable under bounded perturbation of the jump kernel of the jump process in the continuous time case or the conductance of the heavy tailed random walk in the discrete time case.
-Therefore there is a need to develop techniques to obtain \eqref{e-ht} that are robust under bounded perturbation of the Dirichlet form for the case $\beta \ge 2$.
+Therefore there is a need to develop techniques to obtain \eqref{e-ht} that are robust under bounded perturbation of the Dirichlet form for the case $\beta \ge 2$ -- see Example \ref{x-one} for a concrete example that compares our result with previous works.

 The main goal of the work is to show that the estimate \eqref{e-ht} is stable under bounded perturbation of conductances for a heavy tailed random walk in the case $\beta \ge 2$, under some natural hypothesis.
 This is carried out by modifying the Davies' perturbation method using a cutoff Sobolev inequality.
 We extend the techniques developed in \cite{MS3} to a non-local setting.
 Although our work concerns discrete time heavy tailed random walks, we expect that the techniques we develop extends to continuous time jump processes as well.
-For instance, in the proof of upper bound (see Proposition \ref{p-offd}), we obtain corresponding continuous time bounds.
+For instance, in the proof of upper bound (see Proposition \ref{p-offd}), we obtain corresponding continuous time bounds -- cf. \eqref{e-od1}.
+Indeed, the modified Davies' method developed in this work can be implemented for continuous time processes in the metric measure space setting without any new essential difficulties \cite{HL}.